How can I internationalise my Linkedin prospecting?

 Contents

 The internationalization of a product or service is an unavoidable step that most companies face sooner or later.
-In 2023, it is rare for companies not to consider internationalization from the outset.
-Internationalization, in fact, offers the opportunity to test your value proposition against the challenges and specificities of your target market.
+In 2023, it’s rare for companies not to consider internationalization from the outset.
+Indeed, internationalization offers the opportunity to test your value proposition against the challenges and specificities of your target market.

-For example, MirrorProfiles was designed from the outset to be a product that could be used anywhere in the world, meeting all kinds of Linkedin prospecting needs.
-Although internationalization is attractive, it’s imperative to be aware of the challenges it presents, and to quickly adjust acquisition channels to suit the target country.
-Approaches vary from country to country, and your targets will not react in the same way to your messages.
+For example, MirrorProfiles was designed from the outset to be a product that could be used anywhere in the world, facilitating export and meeting all kinds of prospecting needs on Linkedin.
+While internationalization is attractive, it’s imperative to be aware of the challenges it presents, including the risks associated with exporting, and to quickly adjust acquisition channels according to target markets.
+Approaches vary from country to country, and your targets will not react in the same way to your messages, requiring tailored communication and a thorough understanding of local markets.

-This article draws on a number of practical experiences and deliberately takes sides.
+This article is based on a number of practical experiences and deliberately takes sides.
 To be frank, it’s the opposite of what you might read in books or courses you’ve taken.

 The main reasons for internationalizing Linkedin prospecting

-A company’s internationalization is not just a search for new horizons, but also a sound strategy to catalyze growth, achieve economies of scale and optimize return on investment (ROI).
-It also acts as a shield, mitigating risk by diversifying markets and exploring new opportunities to cater to a diverse, global customer base.
+A company’s internationalization is not just a search for new horizons, but also a sound strategy to catalyze development, achieve economies of scale and optimize return on investment (ROI).
+It also acts as a shield, mitigating risk by diversifying markets and exploring new export opportunities to meet the needs of a diverse, global customer base.
+A well-thought-out internationalization plan also includes support for entrepreneurs and the creation of solid international networks.

 Internationalization strategy: a carefully thought-out conquest

-Venturing onto the international scene is not something to be taken lightly.
-A meticulous internationalization strategy enables the company to navigate confidently through the challenges of expansion, optimizing resources and adapting its objectives to seize new opportunities on a wider stage.
+Venturing into the international arena is not a step to be taken lightly.
+A meticulous internationalization strategy, including a business development plan, enables the company to navigate confidently through the challenges of expansion, optimizing resources and adapting objectives to seize new opportunities on a wider stage.
+Coaching by export and international development experts can also maximize your chances of success.

 Exploring New Growth Vectors

-The desire to go international often stems from a desire to increase sales.
+The desire to go international often stems from a desire to increase sales and develop new export projects.
 For an established company, or one operating in a saturated market, looking beyond borders is a smart way to discover emerging markets and meet new, interested customers.
+The study of international markets enables us to effectively target global opportunities and minimize the risks associated with exporting.

 Cost Optimization and ROI Improvement on an International Scale

-International expansion enables us to broaden our market and customer base, offering opportunities for economies of scale.
-Whether through the optimized use of company resources or through marketing campaigns with a global reach, the company can reach a wider audience without a proportional increase in costs, thus improving its ROI.
+International expansion expands the market and customer base, offering opportunities for economies of scale.
+Whether through the optimized use of company resources, the implementation of digital marketing techniques or through marketing campaigns with a global reach, the company can reach a wider audience without a proportional increase in costs, thus improving its ROI.
+The integration of international business practices and the exploitation of local partner networks reinforce this optimization.

 Risk Mitigation through Diversification

 Expanding into new markets, while risky, offers a hedge against the dangers of concentrating on a single market.
-Internationalization helps to dilute these risks, offering protection against economic fluctuations specific to a given country or market.
+Internationalization dilutes these risks, offering protection against country- or market-specific economic fluctuations.
+Risk analysis and in-depth study of foreign markets are essential for successful international development.

 Opening up to international B2B customers